TheEnigmaticHaze/CExact/README.md

 # CExact
-A c library for abstracting some mathematical concepts to do exact math
+A c header for abstracting some mathematical concepts to do exact math